microsoft/reality-augmentation-using-cognitive-services/01-HoloWorld/README.md

-# Demo 1 - Holo World
+# Demo One - Holo World

 This demo shows how to overlay text in the augmented reality camera running in the Unity Emulator.